 - Re-grading of exams will not be allowed if they were written in pencil.
+If you write in pencil, however, you can look over the exam at my office, and resolve grading disputes before leaving the office.
 Please address exam re-grading requests to me. - If you have any questions or complaints regarding the grading of problem sets, please resolve them with the TA who graded the assignment.

 Course grades will be computed as follows.
-First, if the mean score of an exam is below 75 percent, points will be added to all scores to bring the mean for that exam up to 75.
+First, if the mean score of either exam is below 75 percent, points will be added to all scores to bring the mean for that exam up to 75.
 Second, a weighted average of numerical scores will be obtained.
 Suppose your scores on the problem sets are 90, 90, 90 and 90.
 Further, assume your midterm and final exam scores are 80 and 85 (after possible adjustment), respectively.
-Then the final course average is computed as the weighted average rounded to the nearest integer: 905%+905%+905%+905%+8035%+8545% = 84.25 => 84.
-The weights on the problem sets, midterm and final exam cannot be changed.
+Then the final course average is computed as the weighted average rounded to the nearest integer (with rounded 0.5 $905\% + 905\% + 905\% + 905\% + 8030\% + 8550\% = 84.5 \Rightarrow 85.$ The weights on the problem sets, midterm and final exam cannot be changed.
 Finally, letter grades will be assigned using the following scale: